kapekost/Spotify-WebPlayer-x3D/server/README.md

   - default version, or can be inherited to split versions per request
   - responsible to connect to the storage module and serve the request.
 Any logic should be processed here, or detached to another module loaded here
 - `serverRoutes` handles the routing based on version to the corresponding handler
-- `storage` is the module to wrap any storage service being used
+- `spotifyAPI` is the module to wrap spotify commands

 # Development